frankschae/academic-kickstart/content/post/GSoC2020-high-weak-order-solvers-SDE-adjoints/index.md

 # True
 ```

-With respect to the adjoint sensitivity methods, we are looking forward
+With respect to the adjoint sensitivity methods, we are looking forward to

-* to finish the current backsolve adjoint version,
+* finishing the current backsolve adjoint version,
-* to allow for computing the gradients of non-commuting SDEs,
+* allowing for computing the gradients of non-commuting SDEs,
-* to implement also an interpolation adjoint version,
+* implementing also an interpolation adjoint version,
-* to benchmark it with respect to AD approaches
+* benchmarking it with respect to AD approaches

 in the upcoming weeks.
 For more information, the interested reader might take a look at the open [issues](https://github.com/SciML/DiffEqSensitivity.jl/issues) in the DiffEqSensitivity package.